Vision, Mission and Values

 Architecture Building Access Policy

-To ensure security of the facilities and personal safety of students, faculty and staff, access to buildings N (Architecture), I-1 and I-2 (Design) will be limited during certain hours.
-Effective Sept 26, 2015, the operational hours for the architecture studio buildings will be as follows:
+- To ensure the security of the facilities and personal safety of students, faculty and staff, access to buildings N (Architecture), I-1 and I-2 (Design) will be limited during certain hours.

 - Why are there limited operational hours for the architecture studio buildings?